I manage Apple's advertising platform in France.

 - - Straightforward signup process

-Connect everyday objects to the Internet.
+Connect real world objects to the Internet.

 Current issue: There is no simple way to share and discuss about the things you love.